srvds/actionable-email-classification/README.md

 ## ML Part a

 ## a.1 setup env for part 'a'
-The requirement for setting up the environment is present in requirements2.txt
+The requirement for setting up the environment is present in
+> for windows use:requirements2.txt

 > dataset: actions.csv: contains only action class and not non action class, using only one class done anamoly detection
 > **File  Model_ anomaly_detection.ipynb:**